jckarter/clay/doc/language-reference.md

         // Example
         // XXX

 * Floating-point literals evaluate to constant floating-point real or imaginary values.
 They consist of a [floating-point literal token](#floatingpointliterals), and, like integer literals, can be modified by an optional sign prefix and/or type specifier suffix.
-Without a suffix, the literal is of the primitive `Float64` type, unless the module declares a different default floating-point type in its [module attributes].
+Without a suffix, the literal is of the primitive `Float64` type, unless the module declares a different default floating-point type in its [module attributes](#moduleattributes).
 To create a literal of another type, the following suffixes are allowed:
     * `f` — `Float32` ("single" **F**loat)
     * `ff` — `Float64` ("double" **F**loat)
     * `fl` — `Float80`